thomasmueller/bau-lang/README.md

 ### Memory Management

 Objects are reference counted by default.
-To avoid cycles, explicitly set fields to `null`.
+To avoid cycles, explicitly set fields to `null` (there is no garbage collection).

     type Tree
         left Tree?